 (1) Preamble

 Banks are likely to be significant to public or private water supply, groundwater, flood control, erosion and sedimentation control, storm damage prevention, water pollution prevention, fisheries, wildlife habitat, and recreation.
-Where Banks are composed of concrete, asphalt, or other artificial impervious material, said Banks are likely to be significant to flood control and storm damage prevention.
+Where Banks are composed of concrete, asphalt, or other artificial impervious material, said Banks are likely to be significant to flood control and storm damage prevention, and therefore play an important role in mitigating negative impacts of climate change

 Banks are areas where groundwater discharges to the surface and where, under some circumstances, surface water recharges the groundwater.